Classification of software failures and defects

 At first glance, this kind of hierarchical scheme is clear and rational.
 It can also be assumed that the intention of the organization that creates this scheme is the assignment of created support requests and tickets, and later for generating various analytical reports.

-However, presenting this scheme to the customer may cause additional problems.
-We can imagine a customer who fills out a submission form, and who previously experienced a failure in the software system.
-For example, the customer experiences non-responsive software during manipulation at some point in time, and lost the ability to manipulate the software – “locked screen”.
+However, presenting this scheme to a customer may raise additional questions.
+We can imagine a customer who fills out a submission form, and who previously experienced a failure in the system.
+For example, the customer experiences a non-responsive system during manipulation at some point in time – “locked screen”.
 After that, the customer should report the problem and perform the correct classification.
-One can ask: “Is the problem in software, hardware, or maybe network?”.
-Let’s say he chooses the hardware, then he will be asked again whether the cause of the problem is his IP address, DHCP, etc.
+One could ask: “Is the problem in software, hardware, or maybe network?”.
+Let’s say they choose hardware; then they will be asked again whether the cause of the problem is their IP address, DHCP, etc.

 Even if a typical customer had sufficient technical knowledge, we can expect that the problem is the result of several causes, e.g. memory + DHCP + application, which does not help in the actual classification.
-On the other side, when the customer does not have enough technical knowledge, then the probability of correct classification tends to be zero.
-In both cases, this kind of initial classification is very annoying for customers and increases user dissatisfaction.
+On the other hand, when a customer does not have sufficient technical knowledge, then the probability of correct classification tends to be zero.
+In both cases, this kind of effort is very annoying for customers and increases user dissatisfaction.